 Here, you will find fantastic independent coffee shops, various restaurants (Indian, Japanese, Chinese, Canadian, etc.) and great pubs where you can taste the locally brewed beer.
 Some of the more well-known breweries that are frequented by the locals in this area include 33 Acres and Brassneck.

 On your second day in Vancouver, you will start your day by travelling towards North Vancouver, or the North Shore as some people call it.
 You can take a bus, the Seabus (a ferry) from Waterfront Station (you can use the Compass on here too!) or rent a car to get here if you want to save a bit of time.

-North Vancouver is known for its abundant nature and spectacular views over the water and city.
+North Vancouver is known for its abundant nature, awesome hiking trails and spectacular views over the water and city.
 During this day, you will first visit Capilano Suspension Bridge Park.
 After you finish here, you will head back towards Downtown Vancouver and visit Stanley Park.
 Stanley Park is the largest park in Vancouver and is where you will find the city’s longest forest trail.

 After exploring both parks, you will cross a bridge to visit the popular Granville Island.
 This area is known for its local food and market shopping stalls set among a beautiful backdrop with fantastic views of the city.

 You will finish your day at Sunset Beach Park, which is another stop that should be on your things to do in Vancouver list.

 Capilano Suspension Bridge Park was established in 1889.
 The most visited attraction at the Park is a 450 ft (137 m) long and 230 ft (70 m) tall wooden suspension bridge that showcases spectacular views from above.